 - Traders use the CCI to indicate new trends emerging in several securities as well as different timeframes

-- With us, you’ll use CFDs to speculate on different markets using the CCI indicator
+- With us, you’ll use our spread bets or CFDs to speculate on different markets using the CCI indicator

 - The difference between the CCI and the RSI is that the one tracts the deviation of the current price from the moving average price level and another monitors the speed of the price changes to identify overbought and oversold conditions

 This information has been prepared by IG, a trading name of IG Markets Limited.
 In addition to the disclaimer below, the material on this page does not contain a record of our trading prices, or an offer of, or solicitation for, a transaction in any financial instrument.
 IG accepts no responsibility for any use that may be made of these comments and for any consequences that result.
 No representation or warranty is given as to the accuracy or completeness of this information.
 Consequently any person acting on it does so entirely at their own risk.
 Any research provided does not have regard to the specific investment objectives, financial situation and needs of any specific person who may receive it.
 It has not been prepared in accordance with legal requirements designed to promote the independence of investment research and as such is considered to be a marketing communication.
 Although we are not specifically constrained from dealing ahead of our recommendations we do not seek to take advantage of them before they are provided to our clients.
 See full non-independent research disclaimer and quarterly summary.